Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 <img width="979" height="517" alt="Image" src="https://github.com/user-attachments/assets/2d4a01d8-23e8-4a92-ab34-88f3e0828d0c" />

 As per the results, the client has successfully pinged the server, confirming that the network connection between the client machine and the domain controller is working properly

+This test helps ensure that the client machine can communicate with the domain controller over the network.
+If the ping fails, troubleshoot the network connectivity or firewall settings

 ### Step 6: Joining the Client Machine to the Domain and use user accounts in Active directory